dangeng/visual_anagrams/readme.md

 python huggingface_login.py
 ```

 and entering your [Hugging Face Hub access token](https://huggingface.co/docs/hub/security-tokens#what-are-user-access-tokens) when prompted.
-If asked `Add token as git credential?
-(Y/n)`, you can respond with `n`.
+It does not matter how you answer the `Add token as git credential?
+(Y/n)` question.

 ## Usage

-To generate 90 degree rotation illusions, run:
+To generate 90 degree rotation illusions we can use the below command.
+This will create 10 samples, at 3 different sizes: 64×64, 256×256, and 1024×1024.
+See below for commands to generate more types of multi-view illusions.

 ```
-python generate.py --name rotate_cw.village.horse --prompts "a snowy mountain village" "a horse" --style "an oil painting of" --views identity rotate_cw --num_samples 10 --num_inference_steps 30 --guidance_scale 10.0
+python generate.py --name rotate_cw.village.horse --prompts "a snowy mountain village" "a horse" --style "an oil painting of" --views identity rotate_cw --num_samples 10 --num_inference_steps 30 --guidance_scale 10.0 --generate_1024
 ```

 Here is a description of useful arguments:

-- `name`: Name for the illusion.
+- `--name`: Name for the illusion.
 Will save samples to `./results/{name}`.
-- `prompts`: A list of prompts for illusions
+- `--prompts`: A list of prompts for illusions
-- `style`: Optional style prompt to prepend to each of the prompts.
+- `--style`: Optional style prompt to prepend to each of the prompts.
 For example, could be `"an oil painting of"`.
 Saves some writing.
-- `views`: A list of views to use.
+- `--views`: A list of views to use.
 Must match the number of prompts.
 For a list of views see the `get_views` function in `visual_anagrams/views/__init__.py`.
-- `num_samples`: Number of illusions to sample
+- `--num_samples`: Number of illusions to sample
-- `num_inference_steps`: Number of diffusion denoising steps to take.
+- `--num_inference_steps`: Number of diffusion denoising steps to take.
-- `guidance_scale`: Guidance scale for classifier free guidance.
+- `--guidance_scale`: Guidance scale for classifier free guidance.
+- `--generate_1024`: Use DeepFloyd Stage III (which is just Stable Diffusion 4x Upscaler) to upsample to 1024x1024 image.

+### Upscaling

+We use the first two stages of DeepFloyd IF to generate a 64×64 and 256×256 multi-view illusion.
+DeepFloyd further uses the [Stable Diffusion x4 Upscaler](https://huggingface.co/stabilityai/stable-diffusion-x4-upscaler) to go from 256×256 to 1024×1024.
+However, this model uses latents and we therefore did not or cannot implement multi-view denoising for this stage.
+So we can only naively upsample, using just the first prompt.
+Its important to not that this may affect the quality of transformed images, but in practice we find that it works quite well.

 ### Animating

-To animate the above two view illusion, run:
+To animate the above two view illusion, we can run the below command.
+This command should work for all three sizes at which we sample (64×64, 256×256, and 1024x1024), although honestly 64×64 is very small and looks quite bad.

 ```
-python animate.py --im_path results/rotate_cw.village.horse/0000/sample_256.png --metadata_path results/rotate_cw.village.horse/metadata.pkl
+python animate.py --im_path results/rotate_cw.village.horse/0000/sample_1024.png --metadata_path results/rotate_cw.village.horse/metadata.pkl
 ```

 Here is a description of useful arguments:

-- `im_path`: The path to your illusion
+- `im_path`: The path to your illusion.
+This should work for any of the three image sizes (64, 256, or 1024).
-- `metadata_path`: The path to metadata about your illusion, which is saved by `generate.py`.
+- `metadata_path`: The path to metadata about the views and prompts used to generate the illusion, which is saved by `generate.py`.
 Overrides the options below.
 - `view`: Name of the view.
 For a list of views see the `get_views` function in `visual_anagrams/views/__init__.py`
 - `prompt_1`: Prompt for the original image.
 You can add `\n` characters here for line breaks.
 - `prompt_2`: Same as `prompt_1`, but for the transformed image.